Greysheim/minecraft/README.txt

 ################################################################################

-In use (not currently being developed): mcrun (bash)
+In use and under development:
+mcrun.py (python3, compatible with python2)

+Usable, no longer under development: mcrun (bash)

 Snippets for integration into other scripts: mcparams (bash) mcchat (bash)

-Under development:
-mcrun.py (python2 / python3)

 ################################################################################

-When invoking mcrun with a world name as a parameter, the following directory structure is assumed:
+When invoking mcrun.py, or mcrun with a world name as a parameter, the following directory structure is assumed:

 $HOME
  \